asdf-format/asdf-standard/docs/source/known_limits.rst

 .. _literal_integers:

-Literal integer values in the Tree
+Literal integer values in the tree
 ----------------------------------

-For practical reasons, integer literals in the Tree must be at most 64-bits within the ``int64`` range.
+For practical reasons, integer literals in the tree must be at most 64-bits within the ``int64`` range.
 In other words, number must be no greater than 9,223,372,036,854,775,807 or no less than -9,223,372,036,854,775,806.